 For an example of a well-designed set that incorporates rails, check out the VTM News set in Belgium:

 There are several potential solutions for set designers looking to integrate robotic camera systems into their sets while still ensuring that they are attractive and aesthetically pleasing.

 Floor-mounted camera systems use rails and robotic dolly systems.
 These rail systems allow broadcasters to create more dynamic broadcasts, while at the same time delivering more stable and repeatable shots.

-Ceiling-mounted systems can provide greater flexibility in set design and enhance audience experience by replacing pedestals, cranes and jibs, and freeing up space in the studio by moving the camera from the floor to the ceiling.
+Ceiling-mounted systems can provide greater flexibility and enhance audience experience by replacing pedestals, cranes and jibs, and freeing up space in the studio by moving the camera from the floor to the ceiling.

 Free-roaming pedestals provide a high degree of flexibility, as they allow the camera to be positioned anywhere around the studio floor while providing remote control/programming of all camera axes.

 With these three options, set designers can choose the set-up that works best for them.
 By combining different options, broadcasters can achieve a high degree of flexibility and creativity in their broadcasts.

 Rail-based robotic studio cameras can offer the benefit of full customization.
 Designers can tailor their solutions for any use case, and they have the freedom to choose aspects like rail length, radius, color, and more.
 This customization allows them to meet all their technical requirements while still choosing equipment that is attractive from a design perspective.

 Additionally, to fully maximize the set’s aesthetics, designers can choose to integrate any cables within the floor so that they’re fully hidden, and they can select robots that offer built-in mechanical tracking for virtual solutions, so they don’t need external sensors around the set.